 Bowdoin mentors serve as caring young adults who help develop the confidence, character, and aspirations of local children.
 Mentors use this experience to discover the personal rewards of public service while also learning about the local community, local schools, and interaction with children.

 The McKeen Center offers several ways to get involved with mentoring through our many Student Led Service Organizations and in partnership with Big Brothers Big Sisters.
 Follow the links below to find out more about these opportunities.

-Student-run mentoring groups account for the largest percent of our mentoring programs.
-Our student leaders are dedicated to developing positive relationships with youth in the Brunswick area.
-Leaders not only work to ensure successful matches between local students and Bowdoin students, but they also help organize fun activities for their group members to take part in.
+Our student leaders are dedicated to developing positive relationships with youth in the greater Brunswick area.
+Leaders work to ensure successful matches between local students and Bowdoin students, work with schools and other community partners to ensure a positive experience from all sides, and plan activities for their group members to enjoy with their mentees.